What can forensic accounting discover?

 - Conflicting statements or stories in interviews with those involved.

 - Suspicious behaviour from those involved, such as an unexpected windfall of money or a sudden change in financial circumstances.

-These factors may point towards fraud or illegal activity, helping to track down and recover missing funds and bring the accused individual or individuals to justice.
+These factors may point towards fraud or illegal activity and bring the accused individual or individuals to justice.

 When should I involve a forensic accountant?